awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 ```

 #### Example Bucket Policy
-Here is an example of a basic bucket policy that will allow the MLSpace account to access the bucket:
+Here is an example of a basic bucket policy that will allow the {{ $params.APPLICATION_NAME }} account to access the bucket:
 ```json
 {
     "Version": "2012-10-17",